Insulin

 Things to know

-If you use an external insulin pump that isn’t disposable, Part B may cover insulin used with the pump and cover the pump itself as durable medical equipment (DME).
+If you use an insulin pump that isn’t disposable, Part B may cover insulin used with the pump and cover the pump itself as durable medical equipment (DME).
 If you live in certain areas of the country, you may have to use specific insulin pump suppliers for Medicare to pay for a durable insulin pump.